Flinsch/flangee77/README.md

 - Are you a **professional** video game developer? <br>
   Then you should definitely not use this framework and instead go for something really professional: robust, industry-standard tools that are tested, maintained, and supported by large teams, an off-the-shelf engine, or an in-house engine from your company.
-  Compared to those, this framework is like an oddball: unlikely to fit into your pipelines unless you're unusually adventurous.
+  Compared to those, this framework is an absolute joke: it's highly unlikely to fit into your existing processes unless you want to ruin your company.
 - Are you an **indie** video game developer? <br>
   Then you are likely focused on speed, polish, and tools that &ldquo;just work&rdquo;.
   You are interested in getting a finished game pretty soon and should use tools that help you with &ldquo;everything&rdquo; and not just an unusual framework where you still have to build a lot of things yourself.